mwsohn/TableTools.jl/README.md

 other utility functions that are exported:

-rowpct - takes a NamedArray as the argument from `freqtable` function and outputs row percentages rowpct - takes a NamedArray as the argument from `freqtable` function and outputs column percentages cellpct - takes a NamedArray as the argument from `freqtable` function and outputs cell percentages
+rowpct - takes a NamedArray as the argument from `freqtable` function and outputs row percentages

+colpct - takes a NamedArray as the argument from `freqtable` function and outputs column percentages

+cellpct - takes a NamedArray as the argument from `freqtable` function and outputs cell percentages

 ## Installation